alexglzg/optimal_primitives/README.md

 pip install -r requirements.txt

+It has been tested with Python versions 3.8 and 3.10.

 ## Getting Started

 Before running the main code, you can modify/edit the settings (i.e, maximum turning radius, maximum velocity, etc) in the file (config.json).